strojure/fitter/README.md

 ## Features

-* Start/stop system of components, full or partial.
+* Start/stop system of components, all registered components or only part of them.
 * Suspend/resume components on system restart.
-* Bind component instances to global vars aka mount.
+* Bind component instances to global vars aka mount (optional).
-* Parallel execution of components during system start/stop (option).
+* Parallel execution of components during system start/stop (optional).

 ## Basic usage